100mslive/100ms-flutter/README.md

 2. Change directory to `example` folder & run either `flutter build ios` OR `flutter build apk`
 3. Finally, `flutter run`

-## ☝️ Pre-requisites
+## ☝️ Minimum Configuration

-- Support for Android API level 24 or higher
+- Support for Android API level 21 or higher
 - Support for Java 8
-- Support for iOS 12 or higher
+- Support for iOS 10 or higher
+- Support for Flutter 2.x.x or higher (except 3.0.0 to 3.0.5)
 - Xcode 12 or higher

+## 🤝 Recommanded Configuration

+- Android API level 29 or higher
+- Java 11 or higher
+- iOS 15 or higher
+- Flutter 3.3.0 or higher
+- Xcode 13 or higher

 ## 📱 Supported Devices

-The Android SDK supports Android API level 21 and higher.
+- The Android SDK supports Android API level 21 and higher.
 It is built for armeabi-v7a, arm64-v8a, x86, and x86_64 architectures.

-iPhone & iPads with iOS version 10 or higher.
+- iPhone & iPads with iOS version 10 or higher.

 ## Android Permissions